 In my humble of opinion, Flip Flappers is currently one of top anime of 2016, landing 3rd.
 This show was a pure joy to watch and I recommend everyone to at least give the show a three episode chance.
 I’m not saying this because I am have fallen head over heels for the show.
 I understand that this show won’t capture and captivate everyone, but I do feel like it has earned a shot to at least try and win you over.
 As this is my first review, I ask that you do forgive me for not having a concrete structure.
 I plan on playing around in this space for awhile until I find my stride and get comfortable.
 Because of that, here is the preview for the show!

-One of standouts of this show is the charming relationship between Cocona and Papika with the strong third string being Yayaka.
+One of the standouts of this show is the charming relationship between Cocona and Papika with the strong third string being Yayaka.
 This is the part of the show that made me come back episode after episode.
-Over the course of their journey in each episode, their personalities clash and creates conflict.
+Over the course of their journey in each episode, their personalities clash and create conflict.
 This is turn allows them to establish a bond that is built through disagreements and discovery.
-It is a story about how the relatively normal and reserved Cocona and the adventurous and innocent Papika becomes friends.
-All of their adventures throughout the series and the lessons they learn along the way makes their relationships more heartwarming and genuine.
+It is a story about how the relatively normal and reserved Cocona and the adventurous and innocent Papika become friends.
+All of their adventures throughout the series and the lessons they learn along the way make their relationships more heartwarming and genuine.
 Speaking of genuine…

 Lastly, I would be doing this show a disservice if I did not mention the soundtrack.
 The score for this anime is nothing short of a masterpiece in my eyes.
-Even the music in preview above makes giddy!
+Even the music in the preview above makes giddy!
 Regardless of the scene, which song chosen only amplified the mood.
-I have to give a shot out to my favorite tracks which was the song that plays when Papika escaped in search of Cocona (which is also played during the preview of the next episode).
-I have others, but that unfortunately leads into spoiler territory.
+I have to give a shout out to my favorite tracks which were the song that plays when Papika escaped in search of Cocona (which is also played during the preview of the next episode).
+I have others, but that, unfortunately, leads into spoiler territory.
 Flip Flap, Flip Flap by TO-MAS feat.
 Chima is one of my daily songs, often leaving me smiling contently as go throughout the day.
 It captures the essences of the entire series beautifully and easily takes my vote for best ending of the year.
 [Added: the opening them Over The Rainbow is amazing too!]

 But!
 I still strongly believe that if you give this show a chance, even if you decide to drop it at some point, it will be because it wasn’t for you not because the series didn’t hit the mark.
 Flip Flappers for me is a solid 9.
 This series is available on Crunchyroll for viewing for free and because the series is already completed, you can binge away happily.